National and State Networks

 New Entry works in partnership with commercial farms and organizations coordinating apprenticeships across the country to build an active learning network for Apprenticeship Training Programs.
 This work is geared towards formalizing a set of shared standards or best practices for meeting the learning goals of beginning farmers and ranchers who are looking to gain management and production skills by participating in apprenticeships on commercial farms.

-Provides training and technical assistance to CFP grantees and applicants on a wide range of issues related to community based food systems.
-In December, 2019, we will be hosting the Community Food Systems Conference in Savannah, GA, a national conference exploring the themes of Sustainable Agriculture, Social Justice and Food Security.
+New Entry served as the training and technical assistance provider to CFP grantees and applicants from 2014-2019 on a wide range of issues related to community based food systems.
+In December, 2019, we hosted the Community Food Systems Conference in Savannah, GA, a national conference exploring the themes of Sustainable Agriculture, Social Justice and Food Security.
 We hosted a similar national conference in December 2017 in Boston, MA.
 Resources developed to support CFP applicants and grantees can be found in our resource library.

 New Entry developed tools to support inexperienced BFRDP applicants learn more about the application process, and prepare themselves to submit successful applications.
 We served as a technical assistance provider for BFRDP applicants from 2016-2018.
 The tools include an online-self assessment tool and a frequently asked questions portal.

 A collaborative network of farmers and service providers that works together to improve the quality and accessibility of resources for beginning farmers in Massachusetts.